Locational Value of Distributed Energy Resources

 - Wisconsin Office of Energy Innovation

-CESA’s Multistate Initiative to Develop Solar in Locations that Provide Benefits to the Grid will run through the summer of 2019.
-Through this project, we will be receiving analytical support and guidance from the National Renewable Energy Laboratory (NREL).
+CESA’s Multistate Initiative to Develop Solar in Locations that Provide Benefits to the Grid was completed in fall of 2019.

-This project is part of the Solar Energy Innovation Network, a collaborative research effort to explore new ways solar energy can improve the affordability, reliability, and resiliency of the nation’s electric grid.
-NREL is operating the Solar Energy Innovation Network with funding from the U.S. Department of Energy Solar Energy Technologies Office.
+This project was part of the Solar Energy Innovation Network, a collaborative research effort to explore new ways solar energy can improve the affordability, reliability, and resiliency of the nation’s electric grid.
+NREL operates the Solar Energy Innovation Network with funding from the U.S. Department of Energy Solar Energy Technologies Office.